RedisLabs/redislabs-docs/content/rs/administering/database-operations/eviction-policy.md

 |  volatile-random | Randomly evicts keys with an "expire" field set |
 |  volatile-ttl | Evicts the shortest time-to-live keys out of all keys with an "expire" field set. |

 ## Eviction policy defaults

 `volatile-lru` is the default eviction policy for databases, with the exception of Active-Active databases.
 The default for [Active-Active databases]({{< relref "/rs/administering/designing-production/active-active.md" >}}) is `noeviction`.

 ### Eviction for Active-Active Redis databases

-Since Active-Active eviction needs to get propagated to all participant clusters, its eviction mechanism kicks in earlier than in a regular Redis database.
-The eviction on Active-Active databases starts to evict keys once the memory has reached 80% of maxmemory.
-In case the used memory continues to rise although keys are being evicted, the eviction mechanism will get more aggressive to prevent getting to Out-Of-Memory.
+The eviction policy mechanism for Active-Active databases kicks in earlier than for regular databases because it requires propagation to all participating clusters.
+The eviction policy starts to evict keys when the Active-Active database reaches 80% of its memory limit.
+If memory usage continues to rise while the keys are being evicted, the rate of eviction will increase to prevent reaching the Out-of-Memory state.
-Note that in case of network issues between Active-Active instances, keys will still get evicted, but memory can get freed only when all instances get synchronized about it.
-That means that in cases where there is no communication between participant clusters, eviction can end by all keys getting evicted and instance has reached Out-Of-Memory state.

 ### Eviction for modules